 Barrichello would win four out of the seventeen races, with Ralf Schumacher (Williams) and David Coulthard (McLaren) the only other drivers to take the top step throughout the season.

-Such was Ferrari’s dominance that with 144 Constructors Championship points, their total would equal the combined sum of the points obtained by all other constructors for the season.
+Such was the dominance of the Ferrari F2002 that with 144 Constructors Championship points, the Scuderia’s total would equal the combined sum of the points obtained by all other constructors for the season.

 The FIA would then change the points system for the 2003 season.

 2002 in Numbers

 Michael Schumacher: Championship Points – 144, Race Wins – 11, Percentage of Race Wins – 65%